asgeissler/RNA-browser/readme.md

 If you use the **RNA-browser**, please consider citing:

-"Genome-scale prediction of stable housekeeping genes in Synechococcus sp.
-PCC 7002".
+"Exploring the RNA structure regulatory potential in 202 cyanobacterial genomes"
-Adrian Sven Geissler, Elena Carrasquer Alvarez, Christian Anthon, Niels-Ulrik Frigaard, Jan Gorodkin, Stefan Ernst Seemann
+AS  Geissler, EC Alvarez, C Anthon, NU Frigaard, J Gorodkin, and SE Seemann
 *in preparation*

 For a showcase of a browser created by this pipeline, please have a look at this